Trams in Kolkata: Decline

 The Howrah sections were decided to close first, because the government thought trams were creating traffic jams on narrow streets of Howrah city.
-So in 1971, both the Bandhaghat and Shibpur lines were closed, including the Ghasbagan tram depot.
+So in 1971, both the Bandhaghat and Shibpore lines were closed, including the Ghasbagan tram depot.
 The depot got vacant and abandoned for some vehicle dumping place.
 However the Howrah station terminus survived, but it was started redesigning largely.
 All single and double coach trams were transferred to Kolkata area.
 In Kolkata, a new tram terminus was constructed in Behala, this time on the left side of Diamond Harbour Road for no need for reversing the tram.
-Two years later, Nimtala route along Companybagan (now Rabindra Kanan) section was closed in May 1973, and the Howrah Station terminus redesigning completed in 1976.
+Two years later, Nimtala route along Company Bagan (now Rabindra Kanan) section was closed in May 1973, and the Howrah Station terminus redesigning completed in 1976.
 The racecourse terminus was also closed due to the construction of 2nd Hooghly Bridge (now Vidyasagar Setu).
 Total track length was now reduced to 38 mi.

-The diverted tram route through Surya Sen street, recently became one way for tram, now temporarily suspended for metro line 2.
+The diverted tram route through Surya Sen Street, recently became one way for tram, now temporarily suspended for metro line 2.